-You have worked hard all your life to accumulate personal assets and we want to ensure that you pass on your legacy to you family, at the right time and in the manner you desire, rather than have your hard-earned assets be consumed by estate taxes, creditors and predators and probate expenses.
+You have worked hard all your life to accumulate personal assets, and the team here at Geisler Patterson Law wants to ensure that you pass on your legacy to you family – at the right time and in the manner you desire – rather than have your hard-earned assets consumed by estate taxes, creditors, predators, and probate expenses.

-- Take care of me and my loved ones if I become disabled
+- Take care of yourself and your loved ones if you become disabled

-- Professional fee and court cost legally possible
+- Avoid every professional fee and court cost legally possible

-Martha Patterson believes that estate planning includes planning not only for what happens if you die, but what happens if you don’t die but live with dementia, disability or disease.
-Further, estate planning should consider planning for those left behind making sure you protect your loved ones from creditors, predators and divorce.
-Your estate planning should plan for what happens if your spouse remarries, and should make sure that if you have a child with special needs or special challenges that you have a plan that will make sure that your child does not lose public benefits they are entitled to.
+Martha Patterson believes that estate planning includes planning not only for what happens if you die, but also what happens if you end up living with dementia, disability, or disease.
+Furthermore, estate planning should consider those left behind and create contingencies to ensure that your loved ones are protected from creditors, predators, court costs, and divorce.
+Your estate planning should include details for what happens if your spouse remarries, and your plan should be carefully crafted to ensure that, if you have a child with special needs or special challenges, that child does not lose access to the public benefits they are entitled to.

 An estate plan should include a will, trust, details on the power of attorney, and an advance healthcare directive.
 A dedicated estate planning attorney like Martha Patterson can help you determine all the details and craft the legal documents that will make your directions a reality.
 Don’t let hesitation or ignorance dictate what happens to you or your loved ones in the years to come — call Geisler Patterson Law today for a free 30-minute phone consultation!